How to Become a TV and Film Composer (6 Steps to Success)

 However, in the same way that you might take some of their feedback on board, you should also have the strength to reject feedback you do not agree with.
 Have the confidence of your convictions.

-As a freelance composer or music producer you are running a business.
-And like any business you need to go and find customers.
+If you want to become a TV and film composer then you need to know that as a freelance music producer you are running a production music business.
+And like any business you need to go and find customers, such as TV shows looking for music, music libraries, or independent films looking for music.
 When you find that customer, you need to service their needs and maybe even exceed their expectations so that next time they need music, they come straight to you.

 I can’t overstate the importance of being proactive.
+You become a freelance composer through self-motivation, hard-work, and dedication.
+There are no job applications to fill out or interviews to attend, you need to find and create your own oppurtunties.
 Write or produce music even when you don’t have a brief.
 Be prolific.
 Because you’ll get better with every piece you write or produce.
 I used to get hold of old library music briefs and write for them which was great for getting me to write for genres I wouldn’t normally listen to and to try and emulate production techniques.

 Whilst there is merit in emulating established composers and producers also be mindful of what you can do that’s different from everyone else.
 Play to your strengths and develop your own unique style.
 I’ve written an article on the importance of irreverence in creativity

-Go to networking events, cold call production companies, write articles… but do something.
+Go to networking events, cold call production companies, write articles, submit music for tv, research film music placement opportunities… just do something.

 Sitting around waiting for the phone to ring is a very disempowering way to live.

-So there you go.
-“Making It” doesn’t exist.
+So there you go, my 6 steps to success on how to become a TV and film composer.
+“Making It” doesn’t exist and being a composer can be hard.
 But as long as you set goals, critically evaluate yourself, strive for excellence, have the confidence of your convictions and are being proactive you should be able to forge a successful career in music.
 But it will take time and hard work so above all you need to make sure you enjoy doing it.
 As Steve Jobs (probably paraphrasing someone else) said:

 “The journey is the reward”